 But first, it is important to understand that TV signals are usually received in one of two ways, either by antenna or cable:

 - The terms NTSC and ATSC relate to TV signals that are received over the air (known as OTA), using an antenna or aerial.
-An old analog antenna will pick up NTSC signals, but you will need a newer, digital antenna to pick up ATSC signals.

 - QAM refers to TV signals that are received via cable.